 Our operations have principally been funded through public offerings and private placements of equity securities; cash from collaborative and other research and development agreements, including U.S. Government contracts for RAPIVAB and galidesivir; to a lesser extent, the PhaRMA Notes financing and our credit facilities; and more recently, the Royalty Sale.
-To date, we have been awarded a BARDA/HHS RAPIVAB development contract totaling \$234.8 million, which expired on June 30, 2014; a NIAID/HHS galidesivir development contract totaling \$45.9 million, which is ongoing; a second NIAID/HHS galidesivir development contract with a potential value totaling \$43.9 million, which is ongoing; and a BARDA/HHS galidesivir development contract with a potential value totaling \$39.1 million, which is also ongoing.
-The total amount of funding obligated under awarded options under the active NIAID/HHS and BARDA/HHS galidesivir contracts is \$52.2 million and \$20.6 million, respectively.
+To date, we have been awarded a BARDA/HHS RAPIVAB development contract totaling \$234.8 million, which expired on June 30, 2014; a NIAID/HHS galidesivir development contract totaling \$45.9 million, which is ongoing; a second NIAID/HHS galidesivir development contract with a potential value totaling \$43.9 million, which is ongoing; and a BARDA/HHS galidesivir development contract with a potential value totaling \$43.9 million, which is ongoing; and a BARDA/HHS galidesivir development contract with a potential value totaling \$43.9 million, which is ongoing; and a BARDA/HHS galidesivir development contract with a potential value totaling \$43.9 million, which is ongoing; and a BARDA/HHS galidesivir development contract with a potential value totaling \$43.9 million, which is ongoing; and a BARDA/HHS galidesivir development contracts is \$52.2 million and \$20.6 million, respectively.
 In addition to the above, we have previously received funding from other sources, including other collaborative and other research and development agreements, government grants, equipment lease financing, facility leases, research grants, and interest income on our investments.

 Our Credit Agreement with Athyrium provides for three term loans.
 We received the proceeds from the \$125.0 million Term A Loan in December 2020.
 The two additional term loans are available, at our option, in the respective principal amounts of \$25.0 million for the Term B Loan and \$50.0 million for the Term C Loan.
 The Term B Loan and the Term C Loan may be drawn upon if, among other conditions, we reach defined revenue milestones and, with respect to a draw on the Term C Loan, the Term B Loan has been funded prior to or contemporaneously with the Term C Loan.
 The maturity date of the Credit Agreement is December 7, 2025.
-See ""Note 3--Credit Agreement" in the Notes to Consolidated Financial Statements in Part I, Item 1 of this report for additional information about the Credit Agreement.
+See "Note 3--Credit Agreement" in the Notes to Consolidated Financial Statements in Part I, Item 1 of this report for additional information about the Credit Agreement.

-As of March 31, 2021, we had net working capital of \$172.6 million, a decrease of approximately \$45.5 million from \$218.1 million at December 31, 2020.
+As of June 30, 2021, we had net working capital of \$150.2 million, a decrease of approximately \$67.9 million from \$218.1 million at December 31, 2020.
 The decrease in working capital was primarily due to normal operating expenses associated with the development of our product candidates and expenses incurred as a result of the launch and commercialization of ORLADEYO.
-Our principal sources of liquidity at March 31, 2021 were approximately \$226.9 million in cash and cash equivalents and approximately \$13.5 million in investments considered available-for-sale.
+Our principal sources of liquidity at June 30, 2021 were approximately \$210.3 million in cash and cash equivalents and approximately \$8.1 million in investments considered available-for-sale.